-In 2017 to 2018, 4% of unemployed people were assisted into work from council operated/funded employability programmes, which is more than the 2016 to 2017 figure of 2%, but less than the 2017 to 2018 Scottish average of 14.4%.
+In 2017/18, 4% of unemployed people were assisted into work from council operated/funded employability programmes, which is more than the 2016/17 figure of 2%, but less than the 2017/18 Scottish average of 14.4%.

 This is due in part to Orkney's low unemployment rates and the availability of national employability scheme places allocated to Orkney.